Building a foundation for a bird dog puppy through socialization and learning to be part of your pack

 Housebreaking is another important life lesson we need to teach.
 My father years ago taught me how to housebreak a pup.
 Take a magazine, roll it up as tight as possible and place it somewhere readily available.
 The second you see that pup squat to pee on your nice flooring, grab that magazine and as hard as you can, hit the side of your head, repeating the words, “I should have let it out, I should have let it out.”
 Magically in no time that pup learns to go outside.
 To be fair, a puppy has a very small bladder and requires frequent potty breaks.
 Incorporating a bell into this process helps it communicate its needs more clearly.
 Simply touch its nose to the bell before sending the pup out.
 It will figure it out in no time.

-This is also a great moment to point out that you will regret not crate training your bird dog.
+This is also a great moment to point out that you will regret not crate training your puppy.
 Its part of a dog learning how to settle and crucial to safe traveling for training, hunting, and any other reasons you are hitting the road.
 It helps create structure in a dog’s life, including when you are not home.

 These are just a handful of our developmental lessons to get you started.
 It’s important to remember that training begins from the moment you get the pup.
 It is woven into your daily interactions with them.
 Everything you do is, in essence, part of its training and learning.
 Don’t think of training as a block of time you have to work your pup.
 Instead, consider it part of your daily routines and interactions.